LocalJoost/LocalJoost.github.io/_pages/about.md

 * I am not clairvoyant
 * I won't write the complete app for your assignment due in three days ;)
 * I cannot deduce from a few lines of code or short description how your 1000+ lines project looks like, what you try to do and where things go wrong.
-* I am just a simple developer like you who needs to look at code, GoogleB* ing stuff and use the debugger
+* I am just a simple developer like you who needs to look at code, GoogleBing stuff and use the debugger
 * I am just a regular guy with a job and my time is limited so it won’t be always today.
 Sometimes not even tomorrow.
 * English is not my first language either